Evonex/Evonex/README.md

   I've always liked taking things apart and figuring out how they work :-) Program in .NET languages, looking to broaden my range.

-- 📫 You can reach me by adding the Telegram user of the same account.
+- 📫 You can reach me by contacting the Telegram user of the same account.

 <!---
 Evonex/Evonex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.